 Tips for Improving Your Leadership Skills

-One important thing to always keep in mind if you are trying to improve your leadership skills is to have a clear vision.
+One important thing to always keep in mind if you are trying how to improve your leadership skills is to have a clear vision.
 You need to know what your purpose and goals are and be able to clearly explain those to your team.
 You then have to lead the way for them to follow as you work together to achieve those goals.
 Another way that leaders continue to improve is by recognizing and using their talents and abilities.
-As you utilize all your gifts and skills you will become a better leader.
+As you utilize all your gifts and skills you will be improving leadership skills.

 Be A Role Model